 In the previous section Message Stores, the fire-and-forget integration pattern was introduced.
 Your IT infrastructure applies this integration pattern when a service has to modify data.
 The fire-and-forget pattern means that no response is given to a request.
 The sender of the request trusts that it is processed correctly.
 The fire-and-forget pattern is also relevant when the sender does expect a response, because processing sometimes takes so long that the sender cannot wait for the response.

 When the fire-and-forget pattern is applied, errors cannot be communicated to the request sender.
 Error handling is still required, however.
 One aspect of error handling is transactionality.
-This means that processing a request should either fully succeeds, or that no data should have changed when an error has occurred.
+This means that processing a request should either fully succeed or that no data should have changed when an error has occurred.

 A classical example is when some person A pays some person B. The balance of A needs to be decreased while the balance of B needs to be increased.
 These two steps are typically grouped in a transaction.
 The transaction ensures the following: either both the decrement and the increment succeed, or no balance is changed.
 Without a transaction, it would be possible that A’s balance is decremented without B’s balance being incremented.

 Implementing transactionality is the job of Frank developers and system administrators; you will not find features for that in the Frank!Console.
-When you are involved in acceptance testing, you should certainly test that your backend processes are correctly grouped into transactions, but this is beyond the scope of this chapter.
+When you are involved in acceptance testing you should certainly test that your backend processes are correctly grouped into transactions, but this is beyond the scope of this chapter.

 When you apply the fire-and-forget pattern and when an error occurs, your transaction ensures that no data has been changed.
 The request sender still wants the request to be processed, however.
 This is the purpose of an error store.
 A Frank developer can add an error store tag (for example